MatheuShio7/Stocks-Tracker/README.md

 ## About 🛈

-**Stock Tracker** is a platform for monitoring your stock portfolio.
-Enabling the register of stocks and obtaining important data in graphic format.
+**Stock Tracker** is a platform for monitoring your assets portfolio.
+Enabling the register and obtaining important data such as price history and the last 12 earnings of that asset in graphic format.
+Software available in English, Chinese and Portuguese.
+All data obtained through [Yahoo Finance](https://finance.yahoo.com/).

 ## Tools 🧰